 If you’re eligible for cost-sharing reductions, you’ll continue to receive them

-The federal government still isn’t funding cost-sharing reductions (CSR), but insurers and state regulators figured out a work-around last fall, and its use will be even more widespread for 2019.
+The federal government still isn’t funding cost-sharing reductions (CSR), but insurers and state regulators figured out a workaround (silver loading), and its use will be widespread for 2020.
 The details are explained here, but the short story is that the cost of CSR is being added to silver plan premiums in most states, and the CSR benefits themselves continue to be available in every state.

 Going without coverage isn’t wise, though, regardless of whether there’s a penalty.
 And open enrollment only comes around once a year.
-So if you were to find yourself uninsured and in dire need of medical care in mid-2019, you’d have to wait until 2020 to have coverage.
+So if you were to find yourself uninsured and in dire need of medical care in mid-2020, you’d have to wait until 2021 to have coverage.

-It’s true that there will be more loosely-regulated coverage options available in 2019, thanks to the expansion of short-term plans, association health plans, and state-based alternatives to ACA-compliant plans.
-And there will no longer be a direct penalty for relying on those types of coverage.
+It’s true that there are more loosely-regulated coverage options available now, thanks to the expansion of short-term plans and association health plans.
+And there is no longer a direct penalty for relying on those types of coverage.
 But they all have drawbacks, so read the fine print carefully if you’re considering them.

-Don’t expect the federal government to promote open enrollment
+Don’t expect the federal government to heavily promote open enrollment

 In the fall of 2017, just before open enrollment for 2018 coverage, the Trump Administration announced drastic funding cuts for exchange marketing and enrollment assistance.
+And in 2018, the Administration again slashed funding for Navigator programs, down to just $10 million (it had already been reduced to $36 million in 2017).
 The lower funding levels are likely to remain in place for the duration of the Trump Administration, and the Administration is likely to once again promote Medicare open enrollment but not individual market open enrollment.

 But state-based exchanges and consumers advocates will continue to conduct outreach, and enrollment assistance will continue to be available throughout the country.